Miccosukee: 21st century

+In 2024, the Miccosukee tribe opened an embassy in the Florida state capital of Tallahassee, intending to help foster government-to-government communications and assist in representation of the tribe's interests in Florida governmental affairs.

 Citizenship

 The 1962 Constitution of the Miccosukee Tribe of Indians of Florida initially emphasized admitting tribal citizens of at least half-Miccosukee ancestry.

 The tribe has a matrilineal system of kinship and inheritance.
 Children are considered to be born into their mother's clan, from which they gain their status in the tribe.
 In this system, the mother's older brother is highly important in raising her children, more than the biological father, especially for boys.
 The uncle introduces the boys to the men's groups of the clan and tribe.

 Government

 The Miccosukees have a written constitution, and all adult tribal citizens are part of the General Council, which manages the tribal services.
 The General Council elects officers to run the Business Council, which is led by a chairman.
 This system is "a combination of traditional tribal government and modern management."
 As of 2023, the current chairman is Talbert Cypress.
 The rest of the Business Council are Lucas K. Osceola, Kenneth H. Cypress, William J. Osceola, and Petties Osceola, Jr., serving respectively as Assistant Chairman, Treasurer, Secretary, and Lawmaker.
 Curtis E. Osceola serves the Tribe as the current chief of staff.
 Government administration is further divided into departments including Land Resources, Water Resources, and Fish & Wildlife.

 The Miccosukee Tribe operates its own police and court system.
 It also has a clinic, day care center, senior center, and Community Action Agency.
 The tribe's educational system spans from a Head Start preschool program through senior high school.
 Adult, vocational, and higher education programs are also available.